Virtual Anxiety Therapy in NJ: Finding Balance in a Chaotic World

 ABOUT THE AUTHOR

-Hey, I'm Brooke -- I'm a licensed anxiety and addiction therapist serving individuals, adolescents and couples in the states of New Jersey, Pennsylvania, Delaware and Florida.
+Hey, I'm Brooke -- I'm a licensed anxiety and addiction therapist serving individuals, adolescents, and couples in New Jersey, Pennsylvania, Delaware, and Florida.
 My experience brings both a personal and professional perspective to the work that I do with my clients.
-If you are interested in learning more about the therapy process and would like to schedule a free consultation, I would love to chat with you!
+If you're interested in learning more about the therapy process and would like to schedule a free consultation, I would love to chat with you!